tendermint/tendermint/spec/abci++/abci++_methods_002_draft.md

 * **Usage**:
     * Called once upon genesis.
-    * If ResponseInitChain.Validators is empty, the initial validator set will be the RequestInitChain.Validators
+    * If `ResponseInitChain.Validators` is empty, the initial validator set will be the `RequestInitChain.Validators`
-    * If ResponseInitChain.Validators is not empty, it will be the initial validator set (regardless of what is in RequestInitChain.Validators).
+    * If `ResponseInitChain.Validators` is not empty, it will be the initial validator set (regardless of what is in `RequestInitChain.Validators`).
     * This allows the app to decide if it wants to accept the initial validator set proposed by tendermint (ie. in the genesis file), or if it wants to use a different one (perhaps computed based on some application specific information in the genesis file).
+    * Both `ResponseInitChain.Validators` and `ResponseInitChain.Validators` are [ValidatorUpdate](#validatorupdate) structs.
+      So, technically, they both are _updating_ the set of validators from the empty set.

 ### Query